microsoft/devops-for-windows-apps/README.md

       - '*'
 ```

-To create a git [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging), run the following commands on the branch you wish to release:
+To create a git tag, run the following commands on the branch you wish to release:
 * git tag 1.0.0.0
 * git push origin --tags

 The above commands will add the tag "1.0.0.0" and then `push` the branch and tag to the repo.
+[Learn more.](https://git-scm.com/book/en/v2/Git-Basics-Tagging)

-In this workflow, the GitHub build agent builds the Wpf Net Core application and creates a MSIX package.
+In this workflow, the GitHub agent builds the Wpf Net Core application and creates a MSIX package.
 However, prior to building the code, the application's Identity Name, Publisher, Application DisplayName, and other elements are changed according to which channel should be built.
-Channels are defined in the build matrix.

 ```yaml
     # Update the appxmanifest before build by setting the per-channel values set in the matrix.